Gate Functions Overview

 }

-| Mode | Best For | Description |
+| Mode | Best for | Description |

 |---|---|---|

-| Templates | Quick setup | Choose from 5 built-in presets (Pass All, Block Personal, Redact, Add Prefix, Set Free) |
+| Templates | Quick setup | Five built-in presets (Copy All, Busy as Commitment, Weekends, Weekdays, Evenings). |

-| Code Editor | Developers | Write TypeScript gate functions with full type definitions and a test-before-save workflow |
+| Code Editor | Custom logic | TypeScript editor with full type definitions and a test-before-save workflow. |